 Progress in occupant protection use can be seen on several fronts.
 Less obvious than the increase in seat belt use in the general driving population, but equally important, is the steady decrease in severe injuries that has occurred over the past decade.
-Although the total number of people involved in crashes each year doesn't change a great deal, many fewer people suffer debilitating and disfiguring injuries - an accomplishment we credit to increased belt use.
+Although the total number of people involved in crashes each year doesn't change a great deal, fewer people suffer debilitating and disfiguring injuries - an accomplishment we credit largely to increased restraint use.